codingColinMcM/Social-Network-Mongoose/README.md

 ## Description

-I need to do duolingo and these contributions to GitHub.
-I sure hope that I get the job I'm looking for.
-Revature is tomorrow.

 ### Problem:

 A social media startup needs to build an API for its social networking web application, which can handle large amounts of unstructured data.